akahard2dj/TelegramMinerMonitor/README.md

 # Monitoring of minging a cryptocurrency by TelegramBot
-This monitoring program is aim to managing miners remotely This program is based on python3.5 and the used library and the openapi is below the list
+This monitoring program is aim to manage miners remotely.

+This program is based on python3.5 and the used library and the openapi is below the list
 - Python library
     - python-telegram-bot